 We couldn’t escape getting our feet wet first thing with 4 more crossings of Bush Stream (I hate you, stream!).
-Thankfully, this high up it really was a stream.
+Thankfully, this high up it really was a stream, and clear as well.
 It was still pretty swift but we were all able to cross individually.

 Then we were at Royal Hut, named so because Prince Charles supposedly visited as a child.
 It was old and rustic, just like the one we stayed in the night before.
 These huts are called musterer huts because they used to be visited and maintained by men out mustering sheep from the hills, back when these areas were all huge farm stations.

 The following 2,000′ climb through tussock and up another stream was easier than I thought it would be.
 At 1,920 meters (6,200′), we reached Stag Saddle and the highest point on the trail.
 I was able to get cell reception and book our bike rentals for the next section.
 Everyone else took lots of pictures.
 There were gorgeous views of turquoise Lake Tekapo below.

 Then we followed an alternate route to the west ridgeline, which has been the most epic walk on the whole TA, so far.
 It was a broad, open and long (9 km) ridge with glimpses of Mt Cook, the highest mountain in NZ.
 The tread was so easy, we could just gaze and drool at our surroundings most of the way down.
 We also took a long break…no use rushing in such perfect weather and scenery.
 This one part made all the river crossings and detours worth it.
 It was just like a page out of a tourist brochure for Epic NZ.